JWT Authentication

 Bonus: Role-Based Access Control (RBAC)

-Since we have the role in our claims, we can enforce permissions easily.
+Since we have the role in our claims, we can enforce permissions easily within the handler:

 #![allow(unused)]